SettNozz/image_recognition/README.md

+# Bag Of Virtual Words

-Image classififier, using keypoints and bag of words technique.
+## Image classififier, using keypoints and bag of words technique.

 -  Extract image descriptors using SIFT/SURF
 -  Perform k-means clustering on the descriptors to generate the dictionary